-Tai Calon has 5,812 homes in management.
+Tai Calon has 5,821 homes in management.
 These homes have been brought up to the Welsh Housing Quality Standard (WHQS).
 Most of these homes are three-bedroom houses, some of which have been adapted to make it easier for tenants to stay in their homes and improve their quality of life.
 There are 333 leasehold properties.

-Blaenau Gwent is home to nearly 70,000 people.
-8.3% are Tai Calon tenants, compared to roughly 4.3% of the population being social housing tenants across Wales.
-Unemployment in the area was 5.1% in 2021, slightly higher than the rest of Wales (4.3%) as a whole.
-Average monthly earnings were £523.30 and many of Blaenau Gwent's working residents work outside the borough, which can mean higher travel costs.
+Blaenau Gwent is home to 66,900 people.
+8% are Tai Calon tenants, compared to roughly 4.3% of the population being social housing tenants across Wales.
+Unemployment in the area was 3.6% in 2022, slightly lower than the rest of Wales (3.7%).
+Average weekly earnings were £377.80 compared to £324.89 for the previous year and many of Blaenau Gwent's working residents work outside the borough, which can mean higher travel costs.